-Orkin technicians are trained to help manage Harvester Ants and similar pests.
-Since every building or home is different, your Orkin technician will design a unique ant treatment program for your situation.
+Orkin Pros are trained to help manage Harvester Ants and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique ant treatment program for your situation.

 Keeping ants out of homes and buildings is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.
 Orkin can provide the right solution to keep ants in their place...out of your home, or business.

 Behavior, Diet & Habits

 The Western harvester ant is found in the west at high elevations.
 This is a red colored ant that can be 6.5 to 10 mm long.
 Galleries have been found to go over 600 cm deep.

 Aside from the ants themselves, the large mounds, almost 53 inches across in some cases, and denuded vegetation near to the nest are the most visible signs of harvester ant activity.